Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Exploitablity Analysis

-\underline{2.
+\underline{3.
 FSKO corruption through page-level UAF.} Now that we have a freed physical page and a dangling pointer that can read/write it.
 It is fairly easy to then allocate and corrupt FSKO objects.
 This is because the flag and reference objects are eventually allocated through the buddy allocator at the page granularity.
 Therefore, attackers can spay FSKOs into the freed page, as shown in~\cref{fig:exploit}, as long as they have already exhausted all existing slab caches.

 ~\cref{fig:exploit} showed two example FSKOs that we successfully exploited.
 In the first example, we allocate \code{struct pipe_buffer} objects (they are both bridge objects and FSKOs).
-We then connect the pipe to a read-only sensitive file via \code{splice()} syscall, and achieve write permission by corrupting \code{pipe_buffer->flags}.
+We then connect the pipe to a read-only file via \code{splice()} syscall, and achieve write permission by corrupting \code{pipe_buffer->flags}.
 In the second example, we allocate two \code{struct file} objects.
-The first object corresponds to a read-only sensitive file, and we then read its \code{file->f_mapping}, which points to a data structure that represents its file content.
+The first object corresponds to a read-only file, and we then read its \code{file->f_mapping}, which points to a data structure that represents the files's page cache (file content).
 We then allocate a second \code{struct file} object that corresponds to an attacker-created file.
 Next, we write its \code{f_mapping} field with the value of the first \code{file} object.
 This allows the attacker to use the second \code{file} to write into the first.

-\PP{Bridge object discovery.} We simply query structs that contain \code{struct page} fields and record those that are found in our fuzzing campaign and manually curated test cases.
-Note that there are some bridge objects where a user cannot perform read and write operations over the page.
-We exclude such objects.
+\textbf{Bridge object discovery.} We query \code{structs} containing \code{struct page} fields and record those found in our fuzzing campaign and manually curated test cases.
+We exclude the objects where a user cannot perform read and write operations over the page.
 Finally, we list the exploitable bridge objects in \cref{tab:identified-page}.
-Even though the number of such bridge objects is not very large, there are 8 objects that are elastic, i.e., with variable sizes.
-This makes them ideal for satisfying the slab cache requirement.
+8 objects are elastic, i.e., with variable sizes, making them ideal for satisfying the slab cache requirement.